-Sometimes teens can get punishments that are as strict as adults would get for the same crime.
+Sometimes teens can get punishments that are just as severe as what an adult would get for the same crime.
 But this is rare.

-Teens under 16 cannot get an adult punishment.
+Teens under 16 can never get an adult punishment.

 Teens 16 or older can get an adult punishment, but only for very serious crimes.
 Here are examples of serious crimes: